hiber-wang/AMP-MoF/README.md

 # Misbehavior Prediction of Autonomous Driving System via Motion Features

-This project is the implementation of our Paper: [Misbehavior Prediction of Autonomous Driving System via Motion Features], which is submitted to **IEEE Transaction of Software Engineerring.** We proposed a SOTA model for ADS misbehavior Prediciton.
+This project is the implementation of our Paper: "Misbehavior Prediction of Autonomous Driving System via Motion Features", which is submitted to **IEEE Transaction of Software Engineerring.** We proposed a SOTA model for ADS misbehavior Prediciton.

 ![Comparison image](result.png)